anthrax3/mongolab-telemetry-api-docs/alerts.md

     * ```max```: *number (optional)* — the largest "ok" value the metric may take on; if missing or null, no maximum is enforced.
     * ```min```: *number (optional)* — the smallest "ok" value the metric may take on; if missing or null, no minimum is enforced.
     * Note that while both `min` and `max` are optional, at least one of them must be supplied to form a valid condition.
+    * ```minCapacitanceInMinutes```: *number (optional)* - the minimum amount of time the metric value must remain continuously outside the set thresholds before an alert is triggered, or remain inside them before a triggered alert may be automatically cleared.
+The smallest permitted value is 3 minutes, which is also the default if this is not specified.

 #### response